Skip to main content

 Paying for you own residential or nursing care

-If you choose to have a needs assessment it will help you to decide what kind of care will best meet your needs.
-We may be able to tell you about other ways of meeting your needs other than residential or nursing care.
-If you have a needs assessment we may be able to help you quicker if your savings or investments drop below £23,250 and you are able to get help from the Council with the cost of your residential or nursing care.
+If you choose to have a needs assessment.
+It will help decide what of care will best for you.
+As it can tell you about other ways of meetings your needs.
+We can help you if your savings or investments drop below £23,250.
+From this you are able to get help from the Council with the costs.

-For a guide to help you understand more about the way care works, what you need to think about and how much you may have to payclick here.
+For a guide to help you understand more about the way care works, what you need to think about and how much you may have to pay click here.